HimanshuKanojiya/player-utility/README.md

 1. Put NativeUI.dll in Scripts Folder
 2. Put HsCore.dll in Scripts Folder
 3. Put PlayerUtility in Scripts Folder

-**To use:**
+4. Put Player Utility Trainer Mod Banner Image in Scripts Folder (for newer version: 1.4 to Upcoming versions) **To use:**
 Press "B" to open the Menu.

+**Change Logs:**

+**Changes in Version 1.4:**
+1. Custom Player Utility Banner Added
+2. Added Sheriff, Marine, Black Ops (3 Variations) in the Spawn Enemies Menu (Spawn Ped) options.
+3. New options added in the Player Options Section
+   1. Enable/Disable Thermal Vision, which helps you to find hidden ped.
+   2. Enable/Disable Night Vision.
+   3. Kill Nearby Peds, which will kill every nearby peds.
+   4. Blast Nearby Vehicles (Inspired by the GTA vice city cheat code "Bing Bang"), this function will blast all nearby vehicles.
+4. New options added in the vehicle customization:
+   1. Disable Vehicle Radio, which will permanently block the radio for the only current vehicle.
+   2. Burst the Tires.
+   3. BulletProof Tires.
+5. All vehicle customization options are added, including rear, bumper, etc.

+**Changes in 1.3:**
+1. Rewrote the player utility script to decrease obfuscation and to improve new versions flow.
+2. Vehicles related functions shifted to Vehicle options.
+3. Increase Heath, Get Armor, Become Most wanted, and reset wanted level moved to player options.
+4. Added the slider to set the wanted level as per your need.
+5. Added the enemy's menu to spawn enemy ped.
+   1. You can spawn enemies upto 10.
+   2. Currently, only SWAT Ped available.
+   3. Can set behavior, Neutral will wait until you shot them, Hate will change ped behavior to kill you after spawning.
+   4. Can change ped weapons after spawning
+   5. Automatically remove the dead ped from the game.

 **Changes in 1.2:**
 1. Bodyguard Set Max Health & Armor issue fixed.